wso2/docs-devant/en/docs/references/faq.md

 ## Data planes

 ### Q: What is a Devant control plane?
-The Devant control plane is a centralized management integration that oversees and coordinates the workloads deployed by customers.
+The Devant control plane is a centralized management component that oversees and coordinates the workloads deployed by customers.
 It provides a unified point of control and visibility for the organization, allowing administrators to manage, monitor, and orchestrate the organization’s resources efficiently.

 ### Q: What is a data plane?
 A data plane in Devant is a computing environment designed for running customer workloads.
 These environments are hosted in either a dedicated cloud infrastructure owned by the customer (private data planes) or on public cloud infrastructure owned by WSO2, also known as the Devant data plane.